Bruce-Chan/Scheme-Interpreter/README.md

 Since I only include a subset of the language, my interpreter will not exactly match the behavior of other interpreters.

-This project includes several files, but all of your changes will be made to the first four: scheme.py, scheme_reader.py, questions.scm, and tests.scm.
-You can download all of the project code as a zip archive, which contains the following files:

 scheme.py: the Scheme evaluator scheme_reader.py: the Scheme syntactic analyzer questions.scm: a collection of functions written in Scheme